Video Content Management

 You can get a job description for the Manager Video and Website Content and other position in the Janco HandiGuide.
 The job descriptions come in PDF and/or MS WORD .docx formats.

-HandiGuide & Job Descriptions - PDF format
+HandiGuide & IT Job Descriptions - PDF format

-IT Job Descriptions - MS WORD format
+IT Job Descriptions - MS WORD format - Bonus eReader version

-Update Service & Custom IT Job Descriptions
+Update Service & Custom Position Job Descriptions

 Also included with the HandiGuide are tools to help you expand, evaluate and define your enterprise's unique additional required.
 Those tools include:

 - Job Progression Matrix (Job Family Classifications)